JohnStarich/docker-minecraft-sponge/README.md

 * runs a Sponge server in a Docker container
 * issues a `stop` command when the container is stopped
 * supports multiple console connections using `docker exec`
-* automatically downloads Sponge version specified by environment variable
+* automatically downloads newest or desired Sponge version specified by environment variable
 * automatic restarts in the event of a server crash or regular `/stop` command

 ## Running